 How Will This Affect Casinos And Sportsbooks?

-While all mask requirements will remain in place, casinos and sportsbooks can operate at 50% maximum capacity, or 75% maximum if they can meet enhanced ventilation standards; social distancing will be enforced at a minimum of three feet of distance between persons of different groups; alcohol can be sold to customers at gaming machines.
+While all mask requirements will remain in place, PA casinos and PA sportsbooks can operate at 50% maximum capacity, or 75% maximum if they can meet enhanced ventilation standards; social distancing will be enforced at a minimum of three feet of distance between persons of different groups; alcohol can be sold to customers at gaming machines.

 Restaurants remain at 50% maximum capacity, or 75% maximum if they also can meet enhanced ventilation standards; distance between chair backs will be reduced from six feet to three feet; the requirement for alcohol to be served with food will end.

 The Wells Fargo Center, home of the NHL’s Philadelphia Flyers and NBA playoff-bound Philadelphia 76ers, will be allowed to operate at 50% of occupancy limit and must enforce a minimum of three feet of distance between persons of different groups.
 The Sixers will be hosting games when the playoffs begin while the Flyers’ season is over.

 On Memorial Day, Pennsylvania’s changes mean that bars, casinos, event venues, gyms, nightclubs, restaurants, salons, sportsbooks, stores, theaters and other businesses can open at 100% capacity.
 Crowd-size limits will be lifted on all indoor and outdoor gatherings.

 CHECK OUT: The Best Online Gambling Sites in Pennsylvania